Institute Fellows

 ICT Fellow Simone Rizkallah, MA

-Will Wright lives in Phoenix with his wife and sons and is a History and Religion Teacher at St. John Paul II Catholic High School.
+Will Wright lives in Phoenix with his wife and children and serves as a History and Religion teacher at St. John Paul II Catholic High School.
 He is an adjunct instructor and Institute Fellow with the Institute of Catholic Theology in Phoenix and an instructor at the Kino Catechetical Institute.
-He is also a regular author and has been published with Adoremus Bulletin, SpiritualDirection.com, and Catholic-Link English.
-Will earned a Bachelor’s Degree in History from the University of North Carolina at Chapel Hill.
-He also holds a dual course of study Master’s Degree in Catechetics & Evangelization and Theology & Christian Ministry from Franciscan University of Steubenville.
-He is currently enrolled with Pontifex University and working towards a Doctorate in Theology (ThD).
+He is a regular author whose work has appeared in Adoremus Bulletin, SpiritualDirection.com, and Catholic-Link English.
+Will earned a Bachelor of Arts in History from the University of North Carolina at Chapel Hill.
+He also holds a dual-course Master of Arts degree in Catechetics and Evangelization and in Theology and Christian Ministry from Franciscan University of Steubenville.
+He earned a Doctor of Theology (Th.D.) from Pontifex University, with his dissertation being on participatio actuosa and the Paschal Mystery.